How to Register a Trademark? (2021 Update)

 - Identical or similar to registered trademarks.

 Keep in mind, that this process takes usually 3 to 4 months after filing the application.
 Therefore, your trademark will be registered if there are no grounds for rejection.
 Furthermore, it will be entered into the Australian Official Journal of Trade Marks (AOJTM) and listed under the ATMOSS.

 Final Step.
 Registered Trademark = Protected Trademark

-Upon registration, it is protected for a term of 10 years and this can be renewed.
+Once registered, your trademark will enjoy protection for a period of 10 years.
+You may wish to renew this protection period once it expires.
 If you intend to commercially expand your business internationally, you will need to make further applications.
-Thus, as the owner of a trademark you now have the confidence to expand your brand nationally and internationally.
+Importantly, you will be the legal owner of your trademark and will enjoy exclusive control over your mark.
+Thus, as the owner of a trademark, you now have the confidence to expand your brand nationally and internationally.